 My life is forfeit should I live one moment without the Moon

 Born the daughter of a baker in the village of Ciúin an Lae, Brenyn Targés was brought to the Royal Courts after a counter-raid of the village in her 8th year, as the Murdiso Warlord Pačjo Ventro had marched into the Fears home valley.
-Her family on pikes in the woods, the Knight Cathal Gealach took the young girl home to Spéir Ciúin and raised her alongside his squire and son, the 12 year old Heilyn Gealach.
+Her family on pikes in the woods, the Knight Cathal Gealach took the young girl home to Spéir Ciúin and raised her alongside his Squire.

-Becoming learned in both the Arts of Battle from her adopted family, and quickly becoming loved among the Court of the Sky for her wit, grace and pleasent beauty, within three years, she was sought after by various suitors, not the least of which was the Tiarna an Iarthair, who owned every piece of land West of Spéir to the shores of the Farraige Bán.
+Becoming learned in both the Arts of Battle and Writing from her adopted family, and quickly became loved among the Court of the Sky for her wit, grace and pleasent beauty.
+Within three years, she was sought after by various suitors, not the least of which was the Tiarna an Larthair, who owned every piece of land West of Spéir to the shores of the Farraige Bán.

-While she was able to fend off many of these suitors over the years, she quickly became known for her kindness towards the lower class and her skill at learning stories and retelling them to those who would listen.
+While fending off many of these suitors over the years, she also became known for her kindness towards the lower class and her skill at learning stories and retelling them to those who would listen.
 By the age of 15, alongside Heilyn, she would pen the first volume of the Celestial Tales, Dawning Star.

 War for the Moon